-Fly direct with SAS to Copenhagen from Boston, Miami (from September 29), New York, San Fransisco, Washington and Chicago.
+Fly direct or via Stockholm and Oslo with SAS to Copenhagen from Boston, Chicago, Los Angeles, Miami, New York, San Fransisco or Washington D.C.

 Travel to Copenhagen with SAS